jgeisler0303/ardpicprog/README.md

 Arduino-based PIC programmer
 ============================

+## Changed to perfom low voltage programming for the 16F1454/55/59 by [@jgeisler0303]
+This version of the Arduino PIC programming sketch now performs low voltage programming on the PIC 16F1454/55/59.
+It will probably not work with most other PICs.
+And there is no option to change back to high voltage programming.
+In this respect this is a dirty hack!
+Maybe I will clean this up later.
+Maybe someone selse will.
+For now this version is meant to be used to flash the USB-to-serial PIC in the [Frienduino project](https://github.com/jgeisler0303/Frienduino).

+To perfom low voltage programming you have to connect the PIC as follows:
+* Pin RC1 (pin 9 of the 16F1454) to digital pin  4 of your programmer Arduino (ICPSCLK)
+* Pin RC0 (pin 10 of the 16F1454) to digital pin  7 of your programmer Arduino (ICPSDAT)
+* Pin !MCLR (pin 4 of the 16F1454) to analog pin  1 of your programmer Arduino
+* Vdd (pin 1 of the 16F1454) to +5V of your programmer Arduino
+* Vss (pin 14 of the 16F1454) to ground of your programmer Arduino

+## Summary
 This distribution contains an Arduino-based solution for programming PIC microcontrollers from Microchip Technology Inc, such as the PIC16F628A and friends.
 The solution has three parts: